What Can Guinea Pigs Eat? (Safe Foods List)

 - Safe to feed raw corn on the cob, husks, and silk

-- Contains little nutritional value, so feed occasionally, a couple of times a month.
+- Contains little nutritional value, so feed it occasionally, a couple of times a month.

 - Can also eat baby corn on the cob